• Skip to primary navigation

 This butternut squash pasta bake is the cosiest dinner for the fall and winter months, and will be a hit with kids and adults alike.
 It combines the pasta with fresh mozzarella cheese and squash, but is made without tomatoes for those who aren't able to tolerate.

-butternut squash pasta bake in a white dish with a spoon it.
+butternut squash pasta bake in a white dish with a spoon it next to a plate of pasta bake and a bowl of squash slices.

 Pasta always feels like a good idea in my home and is such a go-to dinner.
 You may also like to see my brown butter zucchini pasta and coriander pesto pasta if you are a lover of comfort food too!